a-slide/pycoMeth/docs/Meth_Comp/usage.md

 ### Tabulated TSV file

+By default this file contains all the sites found in a least one of the source CpG/interval aggregate file.
 This tabulated file contains the following fields:

 * chromosome / start / end / strand: Genomic coordinates of the CpG/interval containing CpGs
 * n_samples: Number of valid samples in the CpG/interval